Updated June 2, 2026

 The first rung of the Publication Ladder is owned platforms: LinkedIn, a personal newsletter, or a company blog with genuine editorial standards.
 This tier serves two functions.
 First, it establishes a publishing cadence — the habit of regularly transforming your expertise into written form.
 Second, it provides a body of work that editors can review when evaluating your pitch.
 A LinkedIn profile with 50 substantive posts tells a story of consistent, quality output.
 That story is the first thing an editor looks for.

 LinkedIn deserves particular emphasis here.
-With 1.2 billion members (LinkedIn, 2026), 65 million decision-makers, and 80% of B2B social leads originating on the platform, LinkedIn is not a stepping stone — it is a primary commercial channel in its own right.
-Executives who post 3-5 times per week with substantive insights are building real audience and real authority, not just warming up for "real" publishing.
-And the algorithm's well-documented preference for individual executive voices over company page content — executives are shared at 24x the rate of company posts — means LinkedIn reach compounds meaningfully with consistent use.
+With more than 1.3 billion members and a large share of B2B social media leads originating on the platform, LinkedIn is not a stepping stone — it is a primary commercial channel in its own right.
+Executives who post regularly with substantive insights are building real audience and real authority, not just warming up for "real" publishing.
+And the platform's well-documented preference for individual executive voices over company page content means LinkedIn reach can compound meaningfully with consistent use.

 Tier 2: Trade Publications and Industry Platforms